Yaruzoku/IOCYRA/README.md

 🚧 **In development**

-Maltrace is currently under active development.
+Iocyra is currently under active development.
 Features and functionality may change as the project evolves.

 ## Planned Analysis